 Donna Summer had had a Christian upbringing and was an unlikely writer of such a sexual song.
 She told Time magazine December 1975 that to write the lyrics, "I let go long enough to show all the things I've been told since childhood to keep secret."
 She added in an interview with the Telegraph Magazine: "I took on this character and eventually it just fitted me."

-Donna had a hard time listening back to the song after she recorded it and was concerned about what the song did to her image, but she learned to embrace it and made it a centerpiece of her subsequent tour, putting on a stage show that Madonna would later crib, complete with dancers simulating sexual positions and Summer squatting over an array of guys.
+Summer had a hard time listening back to the song after she recorded it, and was concerned about what the song did to her image, but she learned to embrace it and made it a centerpiece of her subsequent tour, putting on a stage show Madonna would later crib, complete with dancers simulating sexual positions and Summer squatting over an array of guys.